 Get your kids involved with making easy egg-less meringues, these pink beauties are flavoured with rose water.

-A cake that wont last long in the kitchen as it's so damn good: this is a rich chocolate cake with hidden zucchini.
+Kids won’t eat veggies?
+No problem, this decadent Chocolate Cake won't last long in the kitchen as it's so damn good: this is a rich chocolate cake with hidden zucchini.

 This easy no-bake Vegan S’mores Pie is made with a gluten-free graham cracker crust, a rich dairy-free chocolate pudding, and topped with homemade marshmallow fluff!
 This allergy-free, low sugar, & kid-friendly summer dessert recipe is the way to have your s’more without the campfire!

 If you’re looking for an oil-free vegan pesto that doesn’t skimp on flavor and richness, then here's a solution for you.
 This classic pesto recipe substitutes nutritional yeast for the parmesan and aquafaba for the oil.
 Bump up the nutrition with spinach and the brightness with lemon juice, and you have an absolutely decadent vegan pesto.

 Fluffy, moist, and surprisingly healthy, this vegan banana bread uses aquafaba as the magic ingredient - a recipe you’re guaranteed to make over and over again.

 This vegan pavlova tastes just like the traditional version.
 It’s sweet, light and crispy with a soft, marshmallow centre.
 Top it with whipped cream and berries for a super impressive dessert!

 A light and airy strawberry mousse, perfect for a creamy summer dessert!
 Plus, this sweet treat uses just 7 ingredients, including being vegan, refined sugar-free, and containing a secret ingredient for the fluffy, melt-in-the-mouth texture.